dynamicexpresso/DynamicExpresso/README.md

 	Guid
 	Math Convert

-You can easily reference any custom .NET type by using `Interpreter.Reference` method:
+You can reference any other custom .NET type by using `Interpreter.Reference` method:

 	var target = new Interpreter()
 					.Reference(typeof(Uri));